 Once upon a bicycle, so they say, a jolly postman came one day, from over the hills and far away.

-Or I do not like green eggs and ham.
+I do not like green eggs and ham.
 I do not like them, Sam-I-am!

-Or Silly old Fox, doesn’t he know, there’s no such thing as a Gruffalo.
+Silly old Fox, doesn’t he know, there’s no such thing as a Gruffalo.

-How To Write Memorable Picture Book Characters
+Tip #1: Write Memorable Characters

 Let’s say you’ll write about a puppy.
 Maybe from there you’ll think up a chewed-up toy he’s attached to.
 Or a child (maybe his owner) he wants to follow to school.
 There’s all sorts of links to be mind-mapping from this.